Recommended for affluent investors who value safety and are OK with higher fees

 Portfolio and fee reports

 Swissquote has clear portfolio and fee reports.
 It is easy to find your profit-loss balance and the commissions you paid.
-These reports can be found on the 'Account History' tab.
-Nevertheless, we didn't find a way to download them.
+These reports can be found under the 'Account History' tab: right click on one position, then choose 'Save as Detailed Report'.